 Article 42

-Common provisions for compliance testing
+Common provisions for compliance testing for type B, C, D

 1. Testing of the performance of individual power-generating modules within a power-generating facility shall aim at demonstrating that the requirements of this Regulation have been complied with.